eduardoamendola/CloudFormation/README.md

 Here is the full work flow:

 Part 1: SNS ==> Subscribes to an SQS queue.
-Part 2: EC2 Instance checked the SQS queue with the aws-cfn-resource-bridge framework and act accordingly to the JSON definition there.
-Once it's done, it sends answer to the SQS queue, via HTTPS to the SQS regional endpoint.
+Part 2: EC2 Instance checks the SQS queue with the aws-cfn-resource-bridge framework and act accordingly to the JSON definition there.
-Part 3: CloudFormation will receive the response via SNS topic, since it is subscribed to the SQS queue.

 #### Lambda